JoshuaFontiveros/to-do-list-react-app/README.md

 Features:

-* The app allows you to add a new task and will be moved to pending task page.
+* The app allows the user to add a new task and will be moved to pending task page.
-* Once you're done with a specific task, you can mark specific task 'mark as done' and that task you marked will go to done tasks page.
+* Once user done with a specific task, user can mark specific task 'mark as done' and that task you marked will go to done tasks page.
+* In done tasks page, the user can delete a task permanently

 Validations:

-* You can't add another task with the same name.
+* The user can't add another task with the same name.
 Not case-sensitive.

 ## Tech Stack